LaxmanSudhan/LEC-AI-Retrieval-Honest-Comparison/README.md

 ## Honest Limitations

-My corpus is not perfect.
-Here is what is missing:

 - **Only 346 documents, not 400**.
 The categories I chose ran dry.
 I decided quality (staying on-topic) matters more than padding with off-topic pages.
 - **Text is truncated at 3000 characters**.
 Full Wikipedia articles would exceed my latency budget of 1 second.
 I kept the introduction sections which contain the core concepts.
 - **No cross-domain queries**.
 You cannot ask about "machine learning in ancient Rome" because my corpus has no history documents.
 This is fine because my queries stay within the domain.